tinacms/tina.io/content/docs/mdx.md

 ### All content must be _serializable_

-When we say serializable, we mean that they must not be JavaScript expressions the would need to be executed at any point.
+When we say serializable, we mean that they must not be JavaScript expressions that would need to be executed at any point.

 - No support for `import`/`export`
 - No support for JavaScript expressions (eg. `const a = 2`, `console.log("Hello")`)